The autoregressive neural network architecture of the Boltzmann distribution of pairwise interacting spins systems: Results

-The samples are extracted, thanks to the ancestral sampling, from the ARNN $Q^{\theta}$.
+The samples are drawn from the trial ARNN, $Q^{\theta}$, using ancestral sampling.
 At each step of the training, the derivative of the variational free energy with respect to the parameters $\theta$ is estimated and used to update the parameters of the ARNN.
 Then a new batch of samples is extracted from the ARNN and used again to compute the derivative of the variational free energy and update the parameters\cite{Wu2019}.
-This process was repeated until a stop criterion is meet or a maximum number of steps is reached.
-For each model and temperature, a maximum number of $1000$ epochs are allowed, with a batch size of $2000$ samples, and a learning rate of $0.001$.
+This process was repeated until a stop criterion is met or a maximum number of steps is reached.
+For each model and temperature, a maximum $1000$ epochs are allowed, with a batch size of $2000$ samples, and a learning rate of $0.001$.
 The ADAM algorithm\cite{kingma2014adam} was applied for the optimization of the ARNN parameters.
-An annealing procedure was used to improve the performances and avoid mode-collapse problems\cite{Wu2019}, where the inverse temperature $\beta$ was increased from $0.1$ to $2.0$ with a step of $0.05$.
+An annealing procedure was used to improve performance and avoid mode-collapse problems\cite{Wu2019}, where the inverse temperature $\beta$ was increased from $0.1$ to $2.0$ in steps of $0.05$.
 The code was written using the PyTorch framework\cite{NEURIPS2019_bdbca288}, and it is open-source, released in \cite{mygithub}.

-The CW$_N$ has all its parameters fixed and precomputed analytically, see eq.\ref{eq:params}.
-The CW$_{\infty}$ has one free parameter for each of its conditional probability distributions, and 1 shared parameter to be trained, see eq.\ref{eq:curie_weiss_cond2}.
-The parameters of the first layer of the SK$_{RS/kRSB}$ architecture are shared and fixed by the values of the couplings and fields of the hamiltonian.
+The CW$_N$ has all its parameters fixed and precomputed analytically, see Eq.~(\ref{eq:params}).
+The CW$_{\infty}$ has one free parameter for each of its conditional probability distributions to be trained, and one shared parameter, see Eq.~(\ref{eq:curie_weiss_cond2}).
+The parameters of the first layer of the SK$_{RS/kRSB}$ architecture are shared and fixed by the values of the couplings and fields of the Hamiltonian.
 The parameters of the hidden layers are free and trained.
-The parameters of the MADE$_{dw}$, 1L and 1P architectures are free and trained.

-As explained in sec.\ref{sec:ARNN_boltzmann}, the variational free energy $F[Q^{\theta}]$ is always an upper bound of the free energy of the system, and its values will be used, in the following, as a benchmark of the performance of the ARNN architecture tested to approximate the Boltzmann distribution; after the training procedure, the variational free energy was estimated using 20,000 configurations sampled from each of the ARNN architecture considered.
-The training procedure was the same for all the experiments unless conversely specified. \paragraph{CW model} The results on the CW model, with $J=1$ and $h=0$, are shown in fig.\ref{fig:curie_weiss}.
+The parameters of the MADE$_{dc}$, 1L and 1P architectures are free and trained.
+As explained in Sec. \ref{sec:ARNN_boltzmann}, the variational free energy $F[Q^{\theta}]$ is always an upper bound of the free energy of the system.
+Its value will be used, in the following, as a benchmark for the performance of the ARNN architecture in approximating the Boltzmann distribution.
+After the training procedure, the variational free energy was estimated using 20,000 configurations sampled from each of the considered ARNN architectures.
+The training procedure was the same for all the experiments unless conversely specified.